 What is an Applicant Tracking System (ATS)?

 An Applicant Tracking System, or ATS, is a type of software used by companies to manage their recruitment process.
-It can scan and sort through hundreds or even thousands of resumes to find the best candidates for a job.
+It scans and sorts through hundreds or even thousands of resumes to find the best candidates for a job based on the job description.
+This technology is a critical part of the hiring process for many companies.

 Why should I be concerned about the ATS compatibility of my resume?

-ATS compatibility is important because if your resume isn’t compatible, it might not be correctly read by the system, and you could be overlooked for a job even if you’re well-qualified.
-The ATS looks for specific things in a resume, like keywords and simple formatting, to determine if a candidate is a good fit for the job.
+ATS compatibility is important because if your resume isn't compatible, it might not be correctly read by the ATS scanner, and you could be overlooked for a job even if you're well-qualified.
+The ATS allows for keyword searches of the resume to determine if a candidate is a good fit for the job posting.

 Is it true that I shouldn't use tables in an ATS-compatible resume?

 This is a common myth.
 In fact, you can use simple tables in an ATS-friendly resume.
-It’s important to note, though, that the tables should be simple and not complex.
-Complex tables or large sections of your resume arranged in columns could make your resume incompatible with an ATS.
+It's important to note, though, that the tables should be simple and not complex.
+Complex tables or large sections of your resume arranged in columns could make your resume incompatible with most ATS platforms.

 Why are most default Microsoft Word resume templates not ATS-compatible?

 Most default Microsoft Word resume templates are not ATS-compatible because they use complex tables.
-These may look attractive, but they could cause your resume to be incorrectly read by an ATS, which might hurt your chances of getting a call back for a job interview.
+These may look attractive, but they could cause your resume to be incorrectly read by an ATS, which might hurt your chances of getting a call back for a job interview with hiring managers.

 When is it okay to use tables in an ATS-friendly resume?